random-goose/Notes-Vault/IV/OS/OS IV.md

 # Directory Implementation

 #### Linear List
-In this approach, all the files in a directory are maintained as singly linked list.
+In this approach, all the files in a directory are maintained as a singly linked list.
 Each file contains the pointers to the data blocks which are assigned to it and the next file in the directory.

 - When a new file is created, then the entire list is checked whether the new file name is matching an existing one, and if it doesn't exist the file can be created either at the start or the end of the list.
 - The list needs to be traversed in case of every operation on the files, causing some indecency.

 #### Hash Table
 To overcome the drawbacks of singly linked list implementation of directories, this is an alternative approach which is hash table.
 This approach suggests to use hash table along with linked lists, A key value pair for each file in the directory gets generated and stored in the hash table.
-This key can be determined by applying the hash on the file name while the key key points ot the ccorrespinding file stored in the directory.
+This key can be determined by applying the hash on the file name, while the key points to the corresponding file stored in the directory.
 Now searching becomes efficient due to the fact that now, entire list will not be searched on every operation.
 Only hash table entries are checked using the key and if an entry found then the corresponding file will be fetched using the value.